Recommended Reading

 Books about Climate Challenge and Hope

 Hope Matters (Erin Kelsey) Fears about climate change are fueling global despair: adults worry about their children's future or question whether they should have kids, and many young people honestly believe they have no future.
 Author Elin Kelsey argues that our hopelessness is hampering our ability to address the very real problems we face and shares real-life examples of positive climate news that reveal the power of our mindsets to shape reality.
-Recommended by Clea Saving Us: A Climate Scientist's Case for Hope and Healing in a Divided World (Katherine Hayhoe) A scientist and gifted speaker makes a convincing case for calm, informed discussions in the race to avert catastrophe.
+(Recommended by Clea) How Big Things Get Done (Bent Flyvbjerg) This book offers encouraging news about wind and solar projects but also discusses how hard projects will be in a chaotic climate.
+(Recommended by Mike) Saving Us: A Climate Scientist's Case for Hope and Healing in a Divided World (Katherine Hayhoe) A scientist and gifted speaker makes a convincing case for calm, informed discussions in the race to avert catastrophe.
 This book reminds us we need to start from a place of open-mindedness and respect.
-Recommended by Mike Still Hopeful (Maude Barlow) In this timely book, Barlow counters the prevailing atmosphere of pessimism that surrounds us and offers lessons of hope that she has learned from a lifetime of activism in three areas: second-wave feminism, the battle against free trade and globalization, and the global fight for water justice.
+(Recommended by Mike) Still Hopeful (Maude Barlow) In this timely book, Barlow counters the prevailing atmosphere of pessimism that surrounds us and offers lessons of hope that she has learned from a lifetime of activism in three areas: second-wave feminism, the battle against free trade and globalization, and the global fight for water justice.
 From each of these she draws her lessons of hope, emphasizing that effective activism is not really about the goal, rather it is about building a movement and finding like-minded people to carry the load with you.
 The Book of Hope: A Survival Guide for Trying Times (Jane Goodall and Douglas Carlton Abrams with Gail Hudson) In a world that seems so troubled, how do we hold on to hope?
 Looking at the headlines--a global pandemic, the worsening climate crisis, political upheaval--it can be hard to feel optimistic.
 And yet hope has never been more desperately needed.
-Recommended by Eva What We Can Do
+(Recommended by Eva) What We Can Do

+All We Can Save (Dr Ayana Elizabeth Johnson and Katharine Wilkinson) The contributors are all women from various walks of life, all talking about tools and strategies for fighting the climate crisis.
+It’s sad but it’s also optimistic and determined, and showcases so many different avenues to address the crisis.
+It’s heartening to see people working on changing agricultural practices and litigating against climate change, but also at the community-level on environmental justice and community-first solutions to hurricanes and rising water levels.
 Big Green Purse: Use Your Spending Power to Create a Cleaner, Greener World (Diane MacEachern) Protecting our environment is one of the biggest issues facing our planet today.
 But how do we solve a problem that can seem overwhelming-even hopeless?
 The best way to fight the industries that pollute the planet, thereby changing the marketplace forever, is to mobilize the most powerful consumer force in the world: Women.
-Recommended by Marianne Drawdown (Paul Hawken) Its the go-to book on what we have to do to stop the climate crisis.
-Recommended by Mike F On Fire: The Burning Case for a Green New Deal (Naomi Klein) An expansive, far-ranging exploration that sees the battle for a greener world as indistinguishable from the fight for our lives, On Fire captures the burning urgency of the climate crisis, as well as the fiery energy of a rising political movement demanding a catalytic Green New Deal.
+(Recommended by Marianne) Drawdown (Paul Hawken) Its the go-to book on what we have to do to stop the climate crisis.
+(Recommended by Mike F) How to Be A Climate Optimist (Chris Turner) This is a book that moves past the despair and futile anger over ecological collapse and harnesses that passion toward the project of building a twenty-first century quality of life that surpasses the twentieth-century version in every way.
+How to Be a Climate Optimist overflows with possibility in a moment of great panic, upheaval and uncertainty over a world on fire.
+On Fire: The Burning Case for a Green New Deal (Naomi Klein) An expansive, far-ranging exploration that sees the battle for a greener world as indistinguishable from the fight for our lives, On Fire captures the burning urgency of the climate crisis, as well as the fiery energy of a rising political movement demanding a catalytic Green New Deal.
+Regenesis: Feeding The World Without Devouring The Planet (George Monbiot) Deeply researched, this book is a passionate alert that our food production and distribution methods are destroying our planet's ecosystem and outlines hopeful new technologies.
 The Citizen's Guide to Climate Success (Mark Jaccard) Mark is English Canada's leading academic/author on climate.
 This is on my cottage reading list.
-Recommended by Mike F The Climate Book (Greta Thunberg) Alongside over 100 climate experts Greta Thunberg shares her own stories of learning, demonstrating, and uncovering green-washing, revealing the extent to which we have been kept in the dark.
+(Recommended by Mike F) The Climate Book (Greta Thunberg) Alongside over 100 climate experts, Greta Thunberg shares her own stories of learning, demonstrating, and uncovering green-washing, revealing the extent to which we have been kept in the dark.
 This is one of our biggest problems, she shows, but also our greatest source of hope.
 Once we are given the full picture, we will be able to act.
 What could we do collectively if we tried?
-Recommended by Mike The End of This World: Climate Justice in So-Called Canada (Angele Alook, Emily Eaton, David Gray-Donald, Joël Laforest, Crystal Lameman and Bronwen Tucker) A joint vision from six climate thinkers and organizers to lay out a pathway for what a just transition off oil and gas looks like and how we build a caring economy that provides social support for all, redistributes wealth, and ensures stolen land is rightfully reclaimed under the jurisdiction and sovereignty of Indigenous peoples.
+(Recommended by Mike F) The End of This World: Climate Justice in So-Called Canada (Angele Alook, Emily Eaton, David Gray-Donald, Joël Laforest, Crystal Lameman and Bronwen Tucker) A joint vision from six climate thinkers and organizers to lay out a pathway for what a just transition off oil and gas looks like and how we build a caring economy that provides social support for all, redistributes wealth, and ensures stolen land is rightfully reclaimed under the jurisdiction and sovereignty of Indigenous peoples.
 The Good War: Mobilizing Canada for the Climate Emergency (Seth Klein) During the Second World War, Canadian citizens and government remade the economy by retooling factories, transforming their workforce, and making the war effort a common cause for all Canadians.
 Klein demonstrates how wartime thinking and community efforts can be repurposed today for Canada’s own Green New Deal.
 Klein shows us a bold, practical policy plan for Canada’s sustainable future.
 The New Climate War (Michael E Mann) It’s a good read to explain the politics of what's going on.
 By reading this, people will get an appreciation of when they are getting played by the fossil fuel industry and it’s not a heavy read.
-Recommended by Mike F. Other Reading
+(Recommended by Mike F) Zero Waste Home by Bea Johnson Zero Waste Home shares the writer’s story of reducing waste at home and simplifying her family’s lifestyle in the process.
+She shares tips, tricks, and tools for you to do the same to save money, time and improve your health in the meantime.
+Zero Waste Home offers room by room instruction on how to eliminate waste and change wasteful habits.
+The author delivers her insights with humility and humour and emphasizes that making changes slowly is more sustainable and therefore impactful than a drastic overhaul.Regenesis: Feeding The World Without Devouring The Planet, by George Monbiot.
+Deeply researched, this book is a passionate alert that our food production and distribution methods are destroying our planet's ecosystem and outlines hopeful new technologies.
+Other Reading

 Books about Our Interconnected World